Last updated on June 11th, 2017 at 12:23 pm

 I did a fractal animation to a song by a friend of the family, Dennis Nattrass (or Wah Wah Willie).
 Wah Wah Willie has done some really great music.
 It is guitar based ambient and shows off much of his skill on the guitar.
 I highly recommend his album entitled “Cinema“.
 It adds a very unique twist on more common ambient music and is very complimentary to fractals.

 I created the fractals using Apophysis and rendered them in Flam3.
 It was really quite an interesting experience, as I had created many fractal’s in Apophysis and had a fairly good understanding of how the software functions, the effects of different triangles and so on, however I had not done any animations before, so it was all new.
-I have since done another animation as a birthday present for Rhi, for which I have also created the audio.

 The theory behind my animation was much deeper than what is outlined in the article in the Echo, as I explained in my film and write up, it was based on the chaos theory.
 My thinking behind it is as follows: